genepi/cdh5-hadoop-mrv1/README.md

-## Connect to the MapReduce web interface from your local OS to see the status of your executed job
+## Connect to the MapReduce web interface

     http://<ip-address>:50030